sonic4409/SelfBot/README.md

 To install dependencies, run `npm install`

 # Config
-To set up your bot, you'll need these:
+To set up your bot, you'll need create a `config.json` file with this inside:
 ```js
 {
    "token": "", // Discord Bot Token